ESG related Information

 Figure 4.
 Financial Impact Evaluation and Response Measures (1.5°C Scenario)

-We will need to promote advanced R&D and technological development to meet low-carbon needs, and to make proactive and systematic investment to remain competitive.
+Risks: We will need to promote advanced R&D and technological development to meet low-carbon needs, and to make proactive and systematic investment to remain competitive.
+Opportunities: As the need for high-efficiency products to reduce energy costs will increase substantially, we will aim to expand the market using our energy-saving technology.

 Opportunities: